Fast Hyperspectral Neutron Tomography: Results

+The associated parameters for both datasets are specified in Table~\ref{table:data_sim_real}.
+It is important to note that $N_m$ must be known for FMD implementation.
+However, FHR does not require $N_m$, but a rough idea of $N_m$ can help to select a suitable $N_s$.

 Along with our own algorithms, we applied the following baseline methods to the datasets for comparison: \begin{itemize} \item \textbf{DHR:} DHR performs $N_k$ individual 3D reconstructions, one for each wavelength bin in $p$.
 We implemented DHR using FBP, as it is a more practical choice when dealing with a large number of reconstructions and represents the common practice in this field. \item \textbf{RDMD:} RDMD first performs $N_k$ FBP reconstructions, similar to DHR.
 From these reconstructions, it then calculates an $N_k$ dimensional vector mean for each material region, representing the material's $\mu$-spectrum.
 Once the entire set of $\mu$-spectra $D^m$ is computed, RDMD uses it to estimate the set of material projection views $V^m$ from $p$.
-Finally, it performs FBP reconstruction on $V^m$ to obtain the reconstructed materials $x^m$. \end{itemize}
+Finally, it performs FBP reconstruction on $V^m$ to obtain the reconstructed materials $x^m$.
+Notice that, instead of directly estimating $x^m$ from $x^h$, we return to the sinogram domain to compute $V^m$ and then reconstruct $x^m$.
+This approach is more efficient because $x^h$ is much larger than $p$, making space-domain processing significantly slower and more memory-intensive. \end{itemize}